eslint/eslint/docs/rules/object-property-newline.md

 };
 ```

 Otherwise, this rule will prohibit it, because ESLint treats the opening bracket of a computed property name as part of the property specification.
-The JSCS rule `requireObjectKeysOnNewLine` does not, so this object option makes ESLint compatible with JSCS in this respect.
+The JSCS rule `requireObjectKeysOnNewLine` does not, so setting this object option to `true` makes ESLint compatible with JSCS in this respect.

 #### `noCommaFirst`